GameBuddyApp/teetoJS/README.md

 - Then come any path arguments (usually zero or one, or two for `getChampionMastery`) which are for summoner/match IDs, names, etc.
 - Last is an optional object for any query parameters.
+(Important: You should encode names when searching for summoners, because some characters need to be encoded to be found from riot)

 ## Configuration